International Spaceflight Museum

 Near the landing point, you can click a sign and a "LARC" will appear.
 It's an amphibious vehicle.
 You can sit on it and let it take you for a tour of the ground level at the ISM.
 I wrote the script that powers the automated tour and Chris Reitveld made the vehicle model.

-Near the end of the tour, you'll pass by the central stage which shows NASA TV all day long on the big screens.
-Presentations and other events also happen there.
-I made the stage and screens, Hiro Pendragon made the bandshell, and DaVinci Doctorow made the chairs.
-Copies of my stage and screens can also be found on Info Island and its neighbors.
-I also made the giant "rocket ring" where most of the rockets sit.
+Near the end of the tour, you’ll pass by the central stage which shows NASA TV on the big screens.
+I built the stage and screens, Hiro Pendragon made the bandshell, and DaVinci Doctorow made the chairs.
+Presentations and other events happened there.
+There’s a list of the early ISM events on the Science Center group’s website.
+The presentations included slides, 3D models, video clips, and lively discussion.

 Sixty meters above the central stage, you'll find the first science exhibit I made in SL: the Solar System Simulator.
 If you say a date like "April 18, 2007", the planets will all move to the positions they had on that date.
 If you say "unpause", the date will start to advance in one-day increments and you'll see the planets moving in their orbits.